Sukeltaja-Appi/main/frontend/frontend.md

 # sukeltaja-frontend

-## Known issues
+## 🐞 Known issues

 ### Changes to `.env` files are not updated

-Sadly this is [an issue with react-native-dotenv](https://github.com/zetachang/react-native-dotenv#faq).
+This is [an issue with react-native-dotenv](https://github.com/zetachang/react-native-dotenv#faq).
 Manually edit and re-save the file that imports the environment variables from `react-native-dotenv`.
 We didn't during the project find any better alternative to replace [dotenv](https://github.com/motdotla/dotenv), which does not run on React Native.

 ### "SyntaxError: Try to import dotenv variable..." when running tests in Travis

 More `.env` problems, a hacky hotfix was to create an `.env.development` with only the required keys and NO values whatsoever.
 Probably not the best solution.

-## Notes on packages used
+## 📖 Notes on packages used

 A link to the documentation of each package is provided in each heading.